We Offer Flexible Scheduling, Small Class Sizes, Expert Faculty,

 Keiser University continues to monitor the situation with the COVID-19 pandemic.
 At this time, all Keiser University campuses are in operation.
-We currently require our Keiser University students, faculty, staff, and visitors to wear masks while inside our facilities, practice social distancing and adhere to guidelines provided by the CDC.
-The school is managing risks, following recommended guidelines provided by the Florida Department of Health and the CDC and taking necessary precautions to protect our Keiser University community.
+We currently ask that our Keiser University students, faculty and staff practice social distancing when possible and adhere to guidelines provided by the CDC.
+As a continued safety measure, we are continuing our current protocols regarding masks.
+Masks are optional in campus building(s) for fully vaccinated individuals.
+Those not fully vaccinated are required to continue wearing masks.
+All campuses locations have re-implemented temperature checks as a precautionary measure to help mitigate risk.
+The school is following recommended guidelines provided by the Florida Department of Health and the CDC and taking necessary precautions to protect our Keiser University community.

 We believe it is in the best interest of our students that all campuses operate as currently scheduled unless specific circumstances require immediate action.

 Please contact your campus President if you become aware of a specific Coronavirus threat and follow up with your healthcare provider.

 For information about student internships at medical facilities, please contact your campus Dean.